Model City Hall

 According to the City of Toronto, voter turnout during the 2014 municipal election was approximately 54.67%, with eligible voters aged 18 – 24 comprising the bulk of abstentions.
-There are many factors associated with lack of turnout from youth (e.g. socioeconomic factors), but the problem still stands: youth are becoming increasingly disenfranchised from municipal politics.
+The problem still stands: youth are disengaged from local politics.

-Although opportunities to stimulate civic engagement among youth such as the Model Parliament and Model UN are available, many of these are cost prohibitive and focus on international, federal, and provincial politics.
-MCH aspires to attract youth from all walks of life, including youth from TDSB model schools, low-income communities, and other marginalized backgrounds.
+Although opportunities to improve civic engagement among youth such as Model Parliament and Model UN are available, many are cost-prohibitive and focus on international, federal, and provincial politics.
+Model City Hall aspires to attract youth from all walks of life, including youth from low socioeconomic neighbourhoods and marginalized communities

 What Does Model City Hall Do?

-Outreaches to students from different backgrounds – from TDSB model schools, low-income communities, and other marginalized backgrounds, Model City Hall aims for inclusivity.
+We welcome students from low-income communities and other identities and marginalized backgrounds.
+Model City Hall aims for diversity and inclusivity.

 We partner with universities, school boards, and non-profit organizations and charities to enable groups to host conferences and create opportunities for students to learn about political and policy processes.